alphagov/govuk-frontend/docs/contributing/application-architecture.md

 - `dist/` **contains auto-generated files**

-  Standalone builds of govuk-frontend.
-Provides a way to consume govuk-frontend without using npm.
+  Standalone builds of moaland-frontend.
+Provides a way to consume moaland-frontend without using npm.

 - `docs/`